 Arguably the most obvious choice for where to stay in San Francisco also happens to be the first one that I would tell you to take a hard pass on.
 Sure, it’s an iconic location, and clam chowder in a bread bowl is always nearby, as well as other San Francisco staples like Buena Vista Cafe, Ghirardelli Square, Musee Mecanique, Boudin Bakery, and the seals at Pier 39.

-- Where to Stay Instead: We’d recommend staying in North Beach or Chinatown, both of which offer fairly easy access to Fisherman’s Wharf.
+- Where to Stay Instead: We’d recommend staying in North Beach or Chinatown, both of which offer easy, walkable access to Fisherman’s Wharf.
 Take a look at the Washington Square Inn, a lovely, cozy little Victorian-style inn located on the absolutely beautiful Washington Square park.

 Near Golden Gate Bridge/The Presidio